jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment_no_wsl.rst

 This is one way to make a :ref:`Python Test Driven Development project<what is a Test Driven Development Environment?>` on a Windows_ Computer that does NOT have `Windows Subsystem for Linux`_.
 I walk through making the `folders (directories)`_ and files_ for the environment, including setting up :ref:`the first test<test_failure>`

-By the end of the chapter you will be know these commands better
+By the end of the chapter you will know these commands better

 .. code-block:: PowerShell